Kornweiss-Medical-LLC/KMLLC/docs/sars-2-bakersfield-immunity-transmission.md

 Immunity and Antibody Dependent Enhancement (ADE)
 ---

-Take home message here is that I think the preponderance of the evidence suggests most people will develop some degree of immunity against SARS-CoV-2.
+The take home message here is that *I think* the preponderance of the evidence suggests most people will develop some degree of immunity against SARS-CoV-2.
 However, there is an issue of antibody dependent enhancement, which under certain circumstances could cause some people with non-neutralizing antibodies to actually develop worse disease as a result.
 This situation could arise from ineffective vaccinations, viral mutations, or cross-immunity from exposure to viruses with similar antigens.
-(Disclaimer: not an expert on this topic).
+(Disclaimer: I am not an expert on this topic).

 [Preprint](https://www.medrxiv.org/content/10.1101/2020.03.30.20047365v2) demonstrating neutralizing antibodies in patients recovered from Covid-19.